How to Access the Windows 11 Notification Center

 Managing Your Notifications

 Once the window is open, you can click on any alert to read more.
-If you want to tidy up your list, click the X next to a specific alert to remove it.
+To tidy up your list, click the X next to any alert you want to remove.
 To remove everything at once, click the Clear all button.

 Using Focus Sessions and Do Not Disturb

 Focus Sessions help you work without interruptions.
-To toggle this, go to Settings > System > Focus.
+Go to Settings > System > Focus to toggle this.
 You can set a timer to silence notifications automatically.
 For a quick toggle, use the “Do Not Disturb” button in the Notification Center to stop all incoming banners immediately.

 Administrative Control: Registry and Group Policy